supposedly/dialect-museum/README.md

 2. Pass that OG form off to our software.
 Teach it the rule we've come up with: in some accents, the R sound disappears at the end of a word or syllable.
 3. Have it automatically generate our different forms for us.
-Brew an instant coffee in the meantime (a very instant coffee)
+Brew an instant coffee in the meantime (a really instant coffee)

 And that's it!
 It's not that much of a timesave for only two forms like `/həː/` and `/həɹ/`, sure, but remember that one of our original plans was to expand our operations to all sorts of different English accents worldwide.
-This lets us do that efficiently and scalably.
-Instead of having to remember all of the different vowel–consonant combos and punch them in manually, we can just teach our program all of the rules we already know, and make it generate them all based on that.
+This lets us achieve that world domination both efficiently and scalably.
+Instead of having to remember all of the different vowel–consonant combos and punch them in manually, we can just teach our program the whole set of rules we already know, and make it generate all of them for us based on that.

 ## Further implications (wow)